 According to public filings, in the 2019-2020 election cycle, the 14 construction trade unions affiliated with the North America’s Building Trades Unions disbursed nearly $66 million in federal PAC dollars to federal, state and local candidates, committees, joint fundraising committees, national state and local parties and various other expenses.

-These PACs contributed almost $15 million to federal candidates, and $13.51 million—90%—went to Democratic candidates.
+These federal PACs contributed almost $15 million to federal candidates, and $13.51 million—90%—went to Democratic candidates.

 Continuing the #NoPLAs Fight in 2022